 Projects that enhance the beds and banks of Oregon's waterways often benefit water quality, surrounding wildlife, and waterway users.
 The Department of State Lands recognizes it takes a vision, along with funding and community support to accomplish these types of big initiatives.

-In 2017, DSL worked with the state legislature to establish the Submerged Lands Enhancement Fund, which makes grants available for projects that enhance, improve, or protect state-owned the beds and banks of state-owned waterways.
+In 2017, DSL worked with the state legislature to establish the Submerged Lands Enhancement Fund, which makes grants available for projects that enhance, improve, or protect the beds and banks of state-owned waterways.
 The fund is financed on a biennial basis by up to 20 percent of the revenue from DSL waterway authorizations.

 Projects that may qualify for funding include those that remove and dispose of marine debris or vessels and structures in disrepair, projects that enhance watersheds and fish and wildlife habitat, and those that improve water quality.